hleclerc/Sane_inter/docs/generation/content.md

 ## Selection

-In Sane, functions implementations can be selected according to their a posteriori usage.
+In Sane, functions implementations can be selected according to their *a posteriori* usage, notably to allow *global optimizations*.

-When functions (or methods) that are qualified switchable are called, Sane marks theirs outputs in the graph (including captured variables).
-Before code emission, these marks are sent to the registered "switch procedures", allowing to change the actual implementations.
+When functions (or methods) that are qualified `switchable` are called, Sane marks them in the generated graph (which includes the captured variables).
+Before code emission, these marks are sent to the registered "switch procedures", allowing to **choose the best implementations** depdending on the global context.

-There possibilities are used in a lot of essential optimisations.
-For instance, the concatenation operator works only with two variables (because it is an operator).
-If we want to concatenate more than two variables using this operator, we may end up with a lot of intermediate allocations and copies.
-A posteriori selection enable to gather the concatenations to avoid the waste.

 ```python
 # a standard matrix class (with a `switchable` procedure)